sharetribe/flex-docs/src/docs/concepts-transactions/transaction-process/index.md

 transaction process information (the states, the transitions, and the actions) stored in your marketplace database in Flex.
 The transaction process is, in reality, a short set of instructions written in a text file.
-You can see an example of these instructions **TODO update repo link** [here](https://github.com/sharetribe/flex-example-processes/blob/master/flex-default-process/process.edn) if you are curious.
+You can see an example of these instructions [here](https://github.com/sharetribe/flex-example-processes/blob/master/flex-default-process/process.edn) if you are curious.